ryanmcmorrow/site-tracker/README.md

-# job-tracker
+# site-tracker
-tracking job boards
+tracking some specific websites